Interventional Radiology-Integrated Residency Program (IR-IntRP)

 Associate Director, Interventional Residency Program

 The UPMC IR-IRP has been carefully crafted to provide our residents with superlative training in both diagnostic and interventional radiology in a friendly and cooperative environment.
-The Accreditation Council for Graduate Medical Education has accredited the UPMC IR-IRP for 10 positions.
-The IR-IRP is an advanced program beginning with the PGY-2 year.
+The Accreditation Council for Graduate Medical Education has accredited the UPMC IR-IntRP for 10 positions.
+The IR-IntRP is an advanced program beginning with the PGY-2 year.
 An internship year is required prior to entering the IR Residency Program.
-We prefer a surgical Internship for an optimal clinical foundation entering the residency.
+In general, we prefer a surgical Internship for an optimal clinical foundation entering the residency.
 As per ACGME requirements, the first three years are designed to provide a solid core education in the fundamentals of diagnostic radiology and radiation physics rotating side by side with residents in the long-established UPMC DR residency.
 The large and experienced academic faculty ensures superb training in the fundamentals of diagnostic radiology while multiple training sites provide broad clinical experience in a collegial, comfortable, state-of-the-art facilities.
-Clinical training is supplemented with a minimum of 10 hours of dedicated weekly educational conferences.
+Clinical training is supplemented with daily dedicated educational conferences.
 The senior residents will spend their fourth and fifth years rotating though the various interventional radiology rotations, clinics, ICU and other elective rotations including vascular surgery.
 Training focuses on excellence in clinical care, research, and teaching while fostering the individual interests and talents of residents.
-The various radiology divisions regularly provide services across institutional/hospital lines throughout UPMC to assure uniform excellence of clinical care and teaching.

 Residents spend the majority of their training at the two flagship institutions of the UPMC Health system - UPMC Presbyterian